vitiral/trfl/README.md

    Write Head (WH) nears end of SD Card and Garbage Collector (GC) Head starts.
    Note that much of initial data is now deleted (`.`) due to normal filesystem operation (moving files, changing contents, etc).

-GC begins also sending still used (U) data to the WH, which writes it alongside the new data from the OS (user).
+   GC sends still used (U) data to the WH, which writes it alongside the new data from the OS (user).
 Whenever the GC moves data, it updates the parent references.
 Once all used data has been moved and references updated, the block can be freed (` `).

      GC -----------------------------------------------> WH
      |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |